SovereignCloudStack/cluster-gen/README.md

 ## Workflow

-- Read clusterclass definitions from the kube-apiserver of the moin-cluster with [capi-jsgen](https://github.com/SovereignCloudStack/capi-jsgen)
+- Read clusterclass definitions from the kube-apiserver of the moin-cluster via the REST API provided by [capi-jsgen](https://github.com/SovereignCloudStack/capi-jsgen)
 - Render yaml form in live editor
 - On Download: perform form validation, create yaml file and open up download prompt